How To Clean Epoxy Resin Mixing Containers & Cups

 Cleaning Epoxy Resin Mixing Containers - wipe the mixing container clean

-Now, pour a little isopropyl alcohol or acetone on a paper towel to wipe away any remaining resin from your mixing container.
-Alcohol and acetone are both solvents that will break down resin residue so you can simply wipe it off.
+Pour a little isopropyl alcohol or acetone onto a paper towel and use it to wipe away any remaining resin from your mixing container.
+Both alcohol and acetone are solvents that break down resin residue, making it easy to wipe off.

-💡 TIP: For quick and easy clean-up, it's important to wipe out the container with rubbing alcohol or acetone while the resin is still wet.
-Once the resin has cured and dried, the only way to break it down is to let it soak in acetone or rubbing alcohol or use a heat gun to soften it.
+t's important to wipe the container with rubbing alcohol or acetone while the resin is still wet.
+Once the resin has cured, it's much more difficult.
+You will need to soak the container in acetone or rubbing alcohol.

 Cleaning Epoxy Resin Mixing Containers - pour a little rubbing alcohol or acetone on a paper towel